Master of Transnational History

 An Innovative Curriculum

-The course is designed to enable students to combine the demands of in-depth empirical research with the need to place their subject matter in a broader perspective:
+The curriculum is designed so that students might combine the demands of in-depth empirical research with the broader perspective of their subject matter:

-• The core curriculum is designed to help students acquire historiographical references and methodological tools.
-Particular emphasis is placed on training in archival research on a global scale and in the digital humanities.
+- A core curriculum which teaches students historiographical references and methodological tools.
+Particular emphasis is placed on archival research on a global scale and in the digital humanities.

-• The focus is on the international dimension.
+- The curriculum focuses on the international dimension.
 Students are strongly encouraged to carry out research visits in their field and to spend a semester at a partner university abroad offering a transnational studies course (Berlin, Leipzig, Geneva, London).
-As part of this, students can choose to learn two foreign languages from a wide range of language courses at the ENS.
+To this end, students can learn two foreign languages from the extensive choice of language courses offered at ENS.

-• Research dissertations, the subjects of which will be defined in the first semester in consultation with the teaching staff, may cover any period of history, the history of European and non-European spaces, and a variety of themes (the history of empires, the history of circulation, the history of knowledge, the history of the visual arts, borders and territories).
-The dissertation will be submitted at the end of the M2 course programme.
-A progress report will be required at the end of the M1 course programme.
+- Research dissertations, whose subjects will be defined in the first semester in agreement with the teaching staff, may cover all periods of history, European and non-European areas, and a variety of themes (e.g., the history of empires, the history of circulation, the history of knowledge, the history of the visual arts, and the history of borders and territories).
+Students must submit their dissertation at the end of the M2 course programme.
+They are required to deliver a progress report at the end of the M1 course programme.

 Why choose the ENS - ENC Master of Transnational History?